 About

-Mary Taylor Huber photoMary Taylor Huber is Senior Scholar with the Bay View Alliance (BVA), an international network of research universities exploring strategies to support and sustain the widespread adoption of instructional methods that lead to better student learning.
-She is also a contributing editor at Change: The Magazine of Higher Learning, where she has written the “Books Worth Reading” column since 2006.
+Mary Taylor Huber photoMary Taylor Huber, now retired, was a Senior Scholar with the Bay View Alliance (BVA) from 2010-2022, an international network of research universities exploring strategies to support and sustain the widespread adoption of instructional methods that lead to better student learning.
+She was also a contributing editor at Change: The Magazine of Higher Learning, where she wrote the “Books Worth Reading” column from 2006 to 2023.

 A Senior Scholar Emerita with the Carnegie Foundation for the Advancement of Teaching, Huber was involved in research at Carnegie from 1985-2015.
 She directed the Foundation’s roles in the Integrative Learning Project and the US Professors of the Year Award Program and served on the senior leadership teams for the Carnegie Academy for the Scholarship of Teaching and Learning and the Carnegie Classifications of Institutions of Higher Education.
 Earlier, she was director of planning and policy reports.